Best Price Promise

 Planning and booking

-1. How long does the train take from Frankfurt (Main) Central Station to Aschaffenburg Main Station?
+1. How long does it take to travel from Frankfurt (Main) Central Station to Aschaffenburg Main Station by train?

 2. Are there direct trains from Frankfurt (Main) Central Station to Aschaffenburg Main Station?

-3. What is the cost of a train ticket from Frankfurt (Main) Central Station to Aschaffenburg Main Station?
+3. What is the price of a train ticket from Frankfurt (Main) Central Station to Aschaffenburg Main Station?

 4. How often do trains run from Frankfurt (Main) Central Station to Aschaffenburg Main Station?